 The girl had a total of 22 procedures to save her foot from amputation and completely rebuild it.
 She received skin and muscle grafts from other parts of her body, and endured lung and kidney failure from all of the trauma.
 The child remained hospitalized for almost 3 months, followed by years of physical therapy.

 The escalator was found to be outdated and not properly taken care of.
 There had been numerous incidents involving the escalator in the two years before the child’s injury, where customers’ shoes had been caught in the mechanism.
-A state-mandated inspection of the escalator originally scheduled in March 2013 had been canceled by Macy’s and never rescheduled.
-The suit was filed against Macy’s, as well as the maintenance company who oversaw the safety of the escalators.
+A state-mandated inspection of the escalator originally scheduled in March 2013 had been canceled by the department store and never rescheduled.
+The suit was filed against the department store, as well as the maintenance company who oversaw the safety of the escalators.
 It was settled for $15,000,000 by Samuel L. Davis.